 The good news is everything becomes achievable with a little research.
 And once you dip your toes in the world of the Chinese cooking, there is no going back!
 So much flavour, and the recipes are often not very complicated.

-They are also a lot healthier than one might imagine.
+They are also a lot better for you than one might imagine.
 We visited China more than 2 decades ago in our early 20s, and were absolutely blown away by the freshness of the authentic Chinese food.

 The ingredients for this particular shrimp recipe are easy to source.
 Shrimp is obviously the star ingredient here, so it needs to be of high quality.
 The better the shrimp, the tastier your end result will be!

 The rest are garlic, ginger, honey, soy sauce and cornstarch.
-The ingredients most of us keep on hand.
+Ingredients most of us keep on hand.
 If you are not a frequent ginger user, I recommend buying a jar of ginger paste, which keeps in a fridge for several months.

 - As with a lot of Chinese stir fry recipes, the actual cooking happens very quickly.
 Which means all ingredients have to be prepared, peeled, cut and minced beforehand.